nlesc-recruit/cudawrappers/README.dev.md

 ## Running the tests

-Running the tests locally, enter the `build` directory and run:
+To run the tests locally, enter the `build` directory and run:

 ```shell
 make test